Greitens and Krewson to hold Monday news conference about St. Louis public safety

 Missouri’s governor will join the St. Louis mayor in the Gateway City for a news conference Monday afternoon on public safety.

-Governor Eric Greitens (R) and St. Louis Mayor Lyda Krewson (D) will brief reporters Monday at 3 p.m. at North Broadway and Halls Ferry Road.
-That’s in north St. Louis.
+Governor Eric Greitens (R) and St. Louis Mayor Lyda Krewson (D) will brief reporters Monday at 3 p.m. at Riverview Plaza, which is located at North Broadway and Riverview in north St. Louis.

 The governor’s office says Governor Greitens “will detail Missouri’s plan to bring safer streets” to St. Louis.